 Opening it up we find the player nestled in a black foam cutout.

-Underneath the foam slab are the rest of the accessories which include a User Manual, USB to Micro USB cable and some earphones.
+Underneath the foam slab is the rest of the accessories which include a User Manual, USB to Micro USB cable and some earphones.

 The included earbuds are actually not just a throwaway addition.
 They’re really quite good and you could do a lot worse than to be stuck with these.